 Use a custom DNS server: This option allows for the specification of a third party DNS server, if the administrator wishes to leverage solutions such as DNS Redirector or OpenDNS Enterprise.
 If a DNS IP address is specified, the AP will query the specified DNS server for DNS queries sent by a client.
 More information on this flow is available in our Configuring Custom DNS for an SSID in NAT Mode article.

-To enable Bonjour forwarding, the AP must first be in either “Bridge" or "Layer 3 roaming" (as configured under Configure > Access Control > Client IP assignment).
+To enable Bonjour forwarding, the SSID must first be set to "External DHCP server assigned" (as configured under Configure > Access Control > Client IP and VLAN).

-To turn on Bonjour forwarding, first enable Bonjour Gateway under Configure > Access Control > Bonjour forwarding.
+To turn on Bonjour forwarding, first enable Bonjour forwarding under Configure > Access Control > Client IP and VLAN > External DHCP server assigned > Bonjour forwarding.

 Click Add a Bonjour forwarding rule to create a new forwarding rule.